Black lawmakers demand Biden disavow surrogate’s comments

 “We ask that he do it publicly, and that he do it now,” House Minority Leader Todd Rutherford said.
 “His refusal to do so will not go over well in the black community, and it certainly will not go over well with members of the Black Caucus that are standing behind me.”

-The Biden campaign declined to comment.
 Harpootlian denies that his comments were racially motivated.
+Biden spokeswoman Paige Hill said Wednesday that Harpootlian “does not speak for the Biden campaign.”

 The fight broke out just over three weeks before South Carolina’s presidential primary, the first voting contest in the South.
 The majority of South Carolina’s Democratic voting electorate is black, a demographic that overwhelmingly supports Biden in the 2020 Democratic presidential race.
 Biden is working to find his footing after a struggling showing in Iowa’s first-in-the-nation caucuses on Monday.